i-love-coffee-i-love-tea/audogombleed.sh/docs/10-faq.md

 current shell.

-## Config changes not taking effect
+## Why aren't my config changes taking effect?

 The config file is re-read on every completion and execution.
 If changes don't appear: